 Ghats of Ganga in Varanasi is what cult places look like.
 Since time immemorial, this has been a place where travelers from all over converged.
 Where they met and exchanged ideas – while looking at life and death in one frame.
 Legends, myths, stories, and anecdotes pour out from every step on the ghats as the new ones are being made right in front of your eyes.
 It is a place that has nurtured creativity and allowed numerous arts & artists to flourish on its banks.
 It is a place where people come to die so that they achieve Nirvana.
 This is the place Buddha chose to give his first sermon and it is the place where my favorite poet Kabir lived.

 Ghats of Ganga in Varanasi

-People standing knee deep in waters with folded hands has become the signature image of Ganga Ghats in Varanasi.
+People standing knee-deep in water with folded hands have become the signature image of Ganga Ghats in Varanasi.
 The expressions on the faces carry an emotion of devotion.
 For a lot of people across the Indian subcontinent, standing in the Ganga and praying with their hands folded is a dream come true – a mission accomplished before they die.

 Let me take you for a walk on the ghats of Kashi.

 Ganga flows from Gangotri in the Himalayas and hits the plains of India at Rishikesh and then travels through the plains till it meets the Indian Ocean at the Bay of Bengal.
 It is a revered river since the time the mythical Saraswati River disappeared and Ganga became the life-sustaining river for the region.
 Mythically she came on earth as a trickle from the Jata of Shiva.
 She is known to wash away all the sins of people who come and bathe on her banks.
 However, have you wondered in her journey of thousands of kilometers from her source to see why is she revered only at certain places?
 Well, at Varanasi she is revered here, she flows northwards for a while – as if she is stopping and looking back at her source that can also be thought of as her maternal home, one last time.